5 Common Questions about NCLEX-RN Exam in 2021

 If you’re unable to pass the NCLEX-RN exam after the first try, students are required to wait 45 days to sit for the exam a second time.
 The exam can be taken up to eight times per year.

 According to the NCSBN, 88% of students who sit for the NCLEX-RN exam pass it the first time.
 For Ameritech students, our NCLEX pass rates are consistently above state and national averages.
-In 2019, of Ameritech nursing students pass their NCLEX-RN exam upon their first try.
+In 2020, 90% of Ameritech nursing students passed their NCLEX-RN exam upon their first try.1

 If a career in health care is in your future, we will help you achieve your goals successfully through our focused curriculum and hands-on learning.
 Ready to enroll?
 Submit a request for more information, or learn more about each program here.
 Give us a call at (801) 890-4704 to get started.